MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 You can send a complete list of items associated with an event using the `items` parameter.
 This allows you to capture detailed information about multiple products or other entities.
 Currently, the `items` array is used only for specific advertising products and is not applicable to standard conversion tracking goals.

-Format the array as an array of nested query strings with proper URL encoding.
-URL encoding is not required when sending data in JSON format.
+Format `items` as a JSON array of objects.

 **For example:**